 Know About Panchakarma in Rishikesh

 Panchakarma is a five-fold therapy; it is highly individualized based on the needs of the individual depending on the Ayurvedic constitutional type, doshic imbalances, age, digestive strength, immune status, and many other factors.
 Depending on each individual’s needs all or only one of the five therapies are utilized.
 These procedures must be administered by specially trained therapists in a definite sequence for a specified period of time.
-In addition, although Panchakarma is for the most part a delightful and comfortable therapy, there can be periods of discomfort associated with the profound release of toxins which does occur.
-It is therefore essential that the therapy be supervised by a knowledgeable expert who can recognize the signs of properly and improperly administered Panchakarma.
-Fortunately these signs were meticulously recorded by the ancient vaidyas.
+In addition, although Panchakarma is, for the most part, a delightful and comfortable therapy, there can be periods of discomfort associated with the profound release of toxins which does occur.
+It is therefore essential that the therapy is supervised by a knowledgeable expert who can recognize the signs of properly and improperly administered Panchakarma.
+Fortunately, these signs were meticulously recorded by the ancient vaidyas.

 The Panchakarma Process: Panchakarma treatments are divided into three phases of detoxifications: